How to Become a Dialysis Technician in 2026

 • Duration: 6 months to 1 year

-Hybrid and online options make it easier to start training while working in healthcare support roles.
+Hybrid and online classroom options make it easier to start training while working in a healthcare support role, though clinical hours must be completed in person.

 Pros and Cons